insector-ab/mozy/README.md

 ### 0.2.0
 * Switched indentation from 4 spaces to 2.
-* Removed class Registry (registry.js).
-Use Map instead.
+* Merged ModelRegistry and Registry into Registry.
 * Model:
   - Rewrite (simplified).
   - Now extends npm:wolfy87-eventemitter instead of npm:events.
 * Factory:
   - Removed dependencies.
-* ModelRegistry:
+* Tests
-  - Now extends Object instead of Registry.
+  - More tests.
-  - Merged some code previously in Registry.
+  - Replaced istanbul coverage with nyc.

 ## License